cdl-geneseo/geneseo-dictionary/B/Buzzo.md

 # Buzzo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Buzzo

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 Buzzo: eccentric, grey bearded man who runs Buzzo's music store on Main St. KTousey Obs.
 F06 Only 20% of students familiar with this termUsage has increased, in 2012 90% of those surveyed were familiar with this term.
 K. Andryshak, 2012